 Honor means to hold in esteem.
 When you go to court and stand before a judge, you address her as “your honor.”
 Act inappropriately while you are there, and the judge may “hold you in contempt of the court.”
 In essence, your disrespect dishonored the court.

 In Lao Tzu’s view, the best leader talks little.
 If the leader isn’t talking, he must be listening.
 So what did Lao Tzu mean when he said that leaders must not fail to honor their people?
 Looking again at the expanded passage above, some clues glimmer.

 - In Lao Tzu’s view, the best leader does not insist upon obedience.
 If the leader isn’t making people obey him, he must be liberating them.

-- In Lao Tzu’s view, the best leader does not look for acclaim.
+- In Lao Tzu’s view, the best leader does not seek acclaim.
 If the leader isn’t seeking acclaim for himself, he must be lifting his people up.

 Listening, liberating, and lifting up.
 Are sounds familiar, doesn’t it?
 When a loving couple stands before a minister to be married, their vow to each other often contains the phrase “to love, honor, and cherish.”

 I your leader, vow to honor you.
 I vow to listen to you at all times, to hear your concerns, your ideas, to learn from you.
 I will listen to you even when my mind is made up.
 I vow to empower you, to provide the support you need to be successful in the tasks you have been assigned to perform.
 I will recognize and appreciate your strengths and values.
 I will trust you and respect you for the contributions you make to our organization and our customers.
 I vow to be there for you, when the going gets tough, when we are all under pressure.
 I vow to back you up when you make a decision, to stand by you when the heat is on.
 I will not let you down.
 I vow to lift you up in praise as often as possible so that you know how important you are!
 I vow to hold you in the highest esteem because I know that I cannot do it alone.